-Overwatering can be as damaging as under watering.
+Over-watering can be as damaging as under-watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.

-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster (SKU #M7582).
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in spring.

 Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In late fall or early spring, cut each plant back to a few inches above the ground.
-New growth will emerge as spring temperatures rise.
+In early spring, cut each plant back to the ground to allow new growth to emerge as temperatures rise.